-Here's how it works: Rather than cooking in a vat of oil, air fryers bake at a heat high enough to tenderize the food's interior and achieve a crunchy exterior.
-The high heat (from a coil that's close to the food basket), combined with a fan that circulates the air evenly throughout the unit, creates a texture fairly close to what you'll find in deep-fried foods.
+Here's how it works: Rather than cooking food in a vat of oil, air fryers bake foods at a heat high enough to tenderize the interior and achieve a crunchy exterior.
+The high heat (from a coil close to the food basket), combined with a fan that circulates the air evenly throughout the unit, creates a texture fairly close to what you'll find in deep-fried foods.
 Philips, which sells the most popular air fryer on the market, recommends using it for everything from sliders to steak to salad.

-The Better Homes & Gardens® Test Kitchen put the Charbroil Oil-Less Turkey Fryer through the paces prior to the holiday season and needed only 1 tablespoon of oil to achieve an evenly brown, crisp skin and moist, juicy meat.
+The Better Homes & Gardens® Test Kitchen put the Charbroil Oil-Less Turkey Fryer through the paces prior to the holiday season and needed only 1 tablespoon of oil to achieve an evenly brown, crisp skin, and moist, juicy meat.

 We're strong believers that any green-veggie-haters will become fans once they try the roasty-toasty goodness of caramelized Brussels sprouts.
 This recipe allows you to enjoy them in all their crunchy glory with little fuss.
 If you'd rather skip the oil all togther, swap in a tablespoon of maple syrup.